CS – Dice Rules

 If you roll a natural 20 on your defense roll, you are automatically able to counter attack, which means you may roll a 1d4 to determine how much damage your foe took.

 Your defense should always be rolled against your opponent’s, even if their attack is critically successful.
 Please note that in the case of rolling against a nat 20 attack, your defense mods don’t matter.
 A nat 20 attack can only be countered by a nat 20 defense, where the tie goes to the defender.
-In addition, if you roll a nat 1 defense against a nat 20 attack, you take triple damage.
+In addition, if you roll a nat 1 defense against a nat 20 attack, you take triple damage (which is considered a mortal wound).

 A natural 1 is always a critical failure.
 Whereas a 2 is just an ineffective move, a 1 is an outright failure.
 This means you can’t apply any mods to your natural 1—it is a miss no matter what.
 In addition to that, if you get a natural 1 during your attack or damage rolls you automatically do -1 damage to yourself.